Student Nurse of the Year: Children

 Please attach any supporting evidence to your application that you feel is relevant.
 This can include testimonials, mentor or university staff feedback or student evaluations or any other appropriate evidence.

-If you are shortlisted for this award, you will be invited to attend our offices to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our covid-19 secure offices to present to the judges on Tuesday 21 September 2021.
+The shortlist will be informed of any changes to the final judging process.

 Take a look at what our 2019 winner had to say about winning the award: